dhruvkjain/kairo-swe/User Stories.md

 ---

-## User Story 1: Student – Profile Creation
+## User Story 1: Student – Multimedia Profile Creation

 ### Front of the card

 **User:** Student

-**Story:** As a student, I want to create a digital profile so recruiters can review my qualifications.
+**Story:** As a student, I want to create a multimedia digital profile so recruiters can review my qualifications, resume, and portfolio links in one place.

 **Acceptance Criteria:**
-- Profile includes personal information.
-- Profile includes education details.
+- Profile captures **personal information, education details, and skills**.
-- Profile includes skills.
-- Profile allows uploading a resume.
+- Profile allows **uploading a resume**.
+- Profile includes a **portfolio section** for links or media (e.g., GitHub, personal website, Behance, project images).
-- System validates unique email address and password strength.
+- System validates **unique email** and **strong password**.
+- Field validation for uploads/links to prevent format errors.

 ### Back of the card

 **Success**
-- All fields filled correctly → Profile is successfully created with all the necessary details.
+- All required fields are filled and validated.
+- Profile is saved successfully with resume and portfolio content accessible to recruiters.

 **Failures**
 - **Duplicate Email:** *"Email already exists in the system.
 Try to log in."*
 - **Weak Password:** *"Password must be at least 8 characters with a mix of letters and numbers."*
 - **Invalid Email:** *"Invalid email format.
 Please enter a valid email address."*
+- **Upload/Format Error:** *"Invalid file or link format.
+Please try again."*
 - **System Failure:** *"Oops!
 We couldn’t create your profile.
 Please try again later."*

 ### INVEST Justification
-- **Independent:** Can be implemented without dependency on other features.
+- **Independent:** Can be implemented without dependency on other features like dashboard or recommendation system.
-- **Negotiable:** Fields and validation rules can be refined.
+- **Negotiable:** Optional vs. required fields (e.g., portfolio) can be refined in later versions.
-- **Valuable:** Provides recruiters access to student qualifications.
+- **Valuable:** Provides recruiters with a rich view of student qualifications beyond a plain resume.
-- **Estimable:** Scope is clear and effort can be estimated.
+- **Estimable:** Scope is clear—profile creation with fields, validations, and media support.
-- **Small:** Focused on one function: profile creation.
+- **Small:** Focused on creation flow only (not profile editing or advanced settings).
-- **Testable:** Acceptance criteria clearly define test cases.
+- **Testable:** Clear validation and upload rules enable straightforward unit and UI testing.

+### Traceability
+- Maps to **FR-01** (student profile creation) and **FR-03** (support for multimedia portfolios).
+- **Survey findings:** Students consistently requested an “online profile with pre-filled details” and portfolio uploads to reduce repetitive data entry.
+- **Interviews:** Aarav, Aditya, Kunal, and Krish emphasized the importance of showcasing projects, GitHub links, and creative portfolios for recruiter evaluation.
+- **Pain points addressed:** Eliminates repetitive resume uploads, improves recruiter evaluation by showcasing complete qualifications, and provides a professional online identity for students.
 ---

 ## User Story 2: Student – Search and Filter Internships